OpenDocCN/python-notes-zh/docs/pycon-2017/PyCon 2017（油管点击上万合集） - P11：Brett Cannon   Whats new in Python 3 6   PyCon 2017 - 哒哒哒儿尔 - BV1Ms411H7jG.md

-# PyCon 2017（油管点击上万合集） - P11：Brett Cannon   Whats new in Python 3 6   PyCon 2017 - 哒哒哒儿尔 - BV1Ms411H7jG
+# P11：Brett Cannon   Whats new in Python 3 6   PyCon 2017 - 哒哒哒儿尔 - BV1Ms411H7jG

  >> Ladies and gentlemen， Python 3 has been released for many years and after every year。